 10. Create an advertisement.
 You add an image or two to a slide.
 Have students add text to the slide to create a compelling ad based on what you’ve learned.

 Pear Deck has some great users doing very cool things, too!
-Here are some from Pear Deck’s great library of examples from the classroom …
+Here are some from their great library of examples from the classroom …

 14. Teach coordinate graphs with draggable dots (premium) and a coordinate plane.
 See how in this How Math Teachers Use Pear Deck document.